SlugCam/SCserver/README.md

 Configuration file can either be json or js.

+### Running as Daemon

+To run the servers as a daemon, we are currently using [forever](https://github.com/nodejitsu/forever).
+Forever not only starts a script as a daemon, but also restarts it if it crashes.
+Forever is installed locally as a dependency in the npm package, so the program can be accessed in `node_modules/.bin`, however the npm package also provides the following
+scripts:

+- `npm run startd`: starts the servers as a daemon
+- `npm run restartd`: restarts the daemon
+- `npm run stopd`: stop the daemon

+Forever provides its own logging system and further information can be found in its documentation.
+Optimally this should be implemented at the individual server level so that each server can individually restart as well, this will be done at a later time.
 ## Development

 npm is used for package management.
 To install all project dependencies locally